The Gospel According to St. Matthew (film): Motives and blasphemy prosecution

-Filming and style
+Casting

-Pasolini employed many of the techniques of Italian neorealism in the making of his film.
-Most of the actors he hired were non-professionals.
+In Italian neorealist style, most of the actors Pasolini hired were non-professionals.
 Enrique Irazoqui (Jesus) was a 19-year-old economics student from Spain and a communist activist who met Pasolini through Elsa Morante.
 Irazoqui initially did not want to play the role for ideological reasons, but was convinced by Morante and a local leftist writer named Giorgio Manacorda, who told him to play a "Gramscian" Christ.
 Irazoqui donated his entire acting salary to anti-Franco causes, and was targeted by the Falangist government upon his return to Spain for his participation in the film.